swapnil-siingh/Calculator/README.md

 ## Author

-This project was created by [Your Name] during summer training.
+This project was created by Swapnil Singh during summer training.

 ## License

 This project is open-source and available under the [MIT License](LICENSE).

----

-Replace `[Your Name]` in the README with your actual name or username.
-Feel free to add or modify any sections or details to better describe your project and its features.